tjf1dev/2024-in-github/README.md

-## even wondered how i did the full github tree thing for 2024?
+## even wondered how i did the full github commit history thing for 2024?
 ![image](https://github.com/user-attachments/assets/e9f7034b-67fb-4751-a34b-16224295d2fb)

 well here you can do it yourself!